Quantum algorithms for equational reasoning

+Despite its simplicity, the application of the aforementioned rewriting system to a string of length $L$ generates an exponential number of connected strings.
 We validate the quantum framework introduced in this work by solving a collection of instances of the word problem and the counting problem for the SRS defined in Eq.~(\ref{eq:srs_def}).
-Each instance consists of two disjoint sets of four strings of length $L$:
+Each problem instance is specified by two disjoint sets of four strings of length $L$:

 Within each set, all pairs of strings are mutually connected through a sequence of rewriting operations, i.e.,

 and